 10 Best Millet Flours

-Whether you are baking gluten-free bread, thickening sauces, or making traditional roti, the best millet flours offer a mild, nutty flavor and versatile texture that works across many cuisines.
-Because millet is naturally gluten free and easy to digest, it has become a staple in pantries that prioritize whole-grain nutrition.
-In this guide, we evaluate the top options available today, weighing factors such as grind consistency, organic certification, origin, customer feedback, and recent purchase velocity to help you find the right bag for your kitchen.
+From soft sandwich loaves to traditional roti and dosa, the best millet flours bring a mild, nutty flavor and a versatile texture that suits gluten-free and whole-grain kitchens alike.
+Because millet is naturally gluten free, easy to digest, and rich in plant-based nutrients, it has earned a permanent spot in pantries that prioritize whole-food cooking.
+In this guide, we evaluate the top options on the market today, weighing factors such as grind consistency, organic and gluten-free certifications, sourcing origin, customer feedback, and recent purchase velocity so you can find the right bag for your recipes and your routine.

 We ranked these millet flours using a compound editorial score that weighs relevance to gluten-free and whole-grain baking, the presence of concrete features such as organic or stone-ground labeling, average star rating, review volume, recent buy velocity, and overall value.
 Products with stronger reliability signals—such as USA-grown sourcing, third-party gluten-free certification, and larger review bases—scored higher.
 We excluded items that were clearly whole grains rather than flour, or unrelated legume flours, to keep the list focused on milled millet products.